aicenter/FUP/lectures/lecture10.md

 `Applicative`s in the next lecture; for now you can just think of this type constraint to be `Functor` such that, every `Monad` is also a `Functor`.

-::: details Monads are functors
+::: details Monads are functors.
 Every monad is a functor as we can express `fmap` in terms of `>>=`:
 ```haskell
 fmap :: (Monad m) => (a -> b) -> m a -> m b